dice-project/DICE-Simulation/README.md

 # DICE-Simulation
 Simulation tool for DICE.

-# The Simulation Tool in action

-A demonstration video can be found at https://www.youtube.com/watch?v=lZX6IoHgHc0

 # Requirements

 In order to execute simulations, the DICE Simulation Tool requires an installation of GreatSPN running on a Linux server and accessible via SSH.